versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Consumer.md

 #### consumer.unsetPriority()
 {: #consumer-unsetPriority .code}

-UInsets the priority for this consumer (it sets it to its default value 1).
+Unsets the priority for this consumer (it sets it to its default value 1).

 > `@async`